Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?

 Is this period product safe and accessible?

 Period products all have a different list of “ingredients”.
 And while tampons, pads, tampons, and underwear are all approved and stamped as safe— it doesn’t hurt to do your own research on the side.
 Check out how period products are made, what they’re made from and where they’re made.
 And this doesn’t just include the protection itself, but any packaging as well.
-You can also see how your body reacts to certain products too.
+You can also see how their body reacts to certain products too.

-What makes me feel comfortable?
+What makes them feel comfortable?

 To download in Canada, please click here.